 While incurring more debt probably isn’t the most attractive proposition, there are occasions when taking on debt can be necessary or even beneficial in the long term.
 This is where good debt vs. bad debt comes in.

 Though the idea of good vs. bad debt might seem complicated (and is often subject to some misconceptions), as a rule of thumb, the difference between good debt and bad debt usually has to do with the long-term results of borrowing.

-Good debt is seen as money owed on expenditures that can build an individual’s finances over time, such as taking out a loan for school in order to increase one’s earning potential, or a mortgage on a house that is expected to appreciate in value.
+Good debt is seen as money owed on expenditures that can build an individual’s finances over time, such as taking out student loans in order to increase one’s earning potential, or a mortgage on a house that is expected to appreciate in value.

 Bad debt is money owed for expenses that pose no long-term value to a person’s financial standing, or that may even decrease in value by the time the loan is paid off.
 This can include credit card debt and car loans.